wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 The new release adds smooth motion on ramp up, ESP32-S2 & S3 USB support and many bug fixes.
 It's advised to wait until that is released before experimenting with this

+Board, motor and IO pin config via the serial console is deprecated in the next release in favour of a responsive WebUI.
+Basic serial console commands will remain for troubleshooting purposes.
+Configuration Export & Import to JSON will exist

 ### Credits
 * Credit goes to Juhász Zoltán for his original great work and concept for the HAL2UDP components using W5500 SPI ethernet and software-based Step generation on ESP32.
 This project was originally based on it but the firmware source hardly resembles any of it now.
 GPL licensing is given in the source header.